noah-owens/noah-owens/README.md

 - 🎲 I’m currently working on [5eRandomizer](https://github.com/noah-owens/5eRandomizer), a website for creating entirely random level 1 characters for the 5th edition Dungeons & Dragons role-playing game.

-- 🌱 I’m learning JavaScript, Java and maybe someday I'll get around to PHP.
+- 🌱 I’m learning JavaScript, Java and maybe I'll get around to PHP soon :)

 - 👾 When I'm not actually busy, I've been busy playing Monster Hunter Rise!